Is ‘Tron 3’ A Possibility? Jared Leto In Talks To Star In New Movie

 ‘Dancing With The Stars’: Full Cast Announced – Meet The Stars

 The original Tron movie wasn’t a huge success in 1982 but made good use of the early computer generated imagery.
-Over the years, the film’s fan base grew and many wondered what the film would be like if it were made today given how advanced CGI artwork has grown since then.
-Tron: Legacy didn’t take the world by storm as Disney was expecting and then after Disney’s Tomorrowland flopped making just $49 million from a $190 million-budgeted movie, Tron 3 was scrapped.
+Over the years, the film’s fan base grew, and many wondered what the film would be like if it were made today given how advanced CGI artwork has grown since then.
+Tron: Legacy didn’t take the world by storm as Disney was expecting, and then, after Disney’s Tomorrowland flopped, making just $49 million from a $190 million-budgeted movie, Tron 3 was scrapped.

 Meanwhile, over in China, the Lightcycle ride at Shanghai Disneyland is incredibly popular.
 Collider has described the ride as “one part roller coaster and one part simulator with riders straddling neon-blue motorcycles as they speed along a track that weaves through the open air at speeds topping 62 mph, making it one of Disney’s fastest attractions ever.”
 ABC News’ Bob Woodruff is featured riding the Tron ride in the video above.